ShudaLi/rgbd_mapping_and_relocalisation/README.md

 'F5', switch on/off the recorded camera path (red/blue curves)

+'M', convert the TSDF surface representation into a triangle mesh, to display it, press '7'

 More key settings can be found in Viewer::keyPressEvent() in the ./live_mapping_and_relocalisation/MultiViewer.cpp

 -------------------------------------------------------------------------------